SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 ### 3.2 Physical - Soil Condition

 When evaluate the Soil Condition of the Row Crops land use, three influential indicators on the growth of crops are included in this model: Root Zone Depth, Soil Drainage, and Soil PH at Different Soil Depth.
 The logic of this model is that, firstly, the model uses Zonal Statistics tool to assign the raster data (three indicators) to the vector polygon, and then uses the Reclassify Field tool to reclassify the assigned value on each the vector data (the reclassification rule should be based on the official documents and agriculture literatures).
 Finally, the Weight Sum of Fields tool is used to calculate the final score for the Soil Condition.
 For more information about this model, please click [here](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#soil-condition-physical).

+The suitability modeling workflow
+To identify the best bobcat patches to conserve you will use a suitability model.
+A suitability model is comprised of six steps:

+Define the problem
+Identify and derive the criteria
+Transform values to a common scale
+Weight the criteria relative to one another and combine Locate the phenomenon
+Analyze the results

 #### 3.2.1 Usage